Open Job Protocol

 |

-| total_openings | integer | no | Number of positions.
-Maps to schema.org totalJobOpenings. |
+| total_openings | integer | Number of open positions (min 1). |

 | Property | Type | Req. | Description |